abed-r-j/AutoSentinel-Improved/README.md

-Here’s a structured README.md draft for your repository, based on your description and best practices.
-You can further expand sections as your project evolves.

----

 # AutoSentinel-Improved

 **Advanced Cybersecurity System with Improved Vision Transformer (50.9% accuracy), Multi-Agent Reinforcement Learning, and LLM Integration for Autonomous Threat Detection**